greenelab/czi-seed-rfa/manuscript.md

 cell type catalogs, and tools developed by our group in response to this RFA.*

+#### Aim 3.1: Training for next-generation of single cell data scientists (Tom)

-  * Training / teaching (scRNAseq, low-dimensional representations, reference cell type catalog, RFA-developed tools) (Tom) Although the HCA data set will greatly increase the rate of biological discovery across many biomedical fields, a background in bioinformatics will be required to these data effectively.
+Training / teaching (scRNAseq, low-dimensional representations, reference cell type catalog, RFA-developed tools)

+Although the HCA data set will greatly increase the rate of biological discovery across many biomedical fields, a background in bioinformatics will be required to these data effectively.
 Our mission is to make this obstacle easy for most biologists and physician scientists to overcome, and to enable scientists who already possess a background in bioinformatics to use software created in this project effectively.
 We will address these goals by offering short courses and creating distributed communities.

-    + Short Courses
-    Short courses (3-5 days) will introduce all features of bioinformatics required to access HCA and use the tools developed in this application successfully, such as
+1. Short Courses.
+Short courses (3-5 days) will introduce all features of bioinformatics required to access HCA and use the tools developed in this application successfully, such as:

     - Visualization and Exploration of High Dimensional Data
     - R Statistical Programming Environment
     - UNIX
     - Statistical Approaches for High Dimension Biomedical Data
     - Gene Set and Pathway Analysis
     - Low dimensional representations of high dimensional data
     - R and UNIX Tools Specific to HCA Data Analysis
-      + scRNAseq tools
+    - scRNAseq tools
-      + RFA-developed tools
+    - RFA-developed tools

-     - Course Project
+2. Course Project.
 The course project will provide a hands-on experience of retrieving data from HCA, performing quality control, exploratory data analysis, identification of differentially abundant clusters, identification of martker genes associated with clusters, differential gene expression, and interpretation of results in the context of other data such as Gene Ontology and KEGG pathways.
 Groups of participants share their findings in a final presentation.

-    + Destributed Communities
-    Where short courses jump start participants'ability to perform basic tasks and learn the tools relevant to scRNA-seq, distributed communities provide the opportunity of mastery of these techniques, which includes the ability to teach others.
-Our support of these communities will include
+3. Distributed Communities.
+Where short courses jump start participants' ability to perform basic tasks and learn the tools relevant to scRNA-seq, distributed communities provide the opportunity of mastery of these techniques, which includes the ability to teach others.
+Our support of these communities will include:

     - Workshops and Seminars For Group Leaders
     - Access to Community-Developed Curricula and Documentation
     - Scholarships for Short Courses

-* Software hardening/testing (Casey - software eng)
+#### Aim 3.2: Software Engineering: implementation and robust testing (Casey)

+#### Aim 3.3: Software and Data Integration: Bioconductor (Stephanie and Mike)

 *Delivery of reference cell type catalogs as versioned annotation objects into Bioconductor/python frameworks:* One of the primary ways